5afe/safe-core-protocol-specs/registry/README.md

 interface SafeProtocolRegistry {
     /// @param integration Address of the integration that should be checked
     /// @return listedAt MUST return the block number when the integration was listed in the registry (or 0 if not listed)
-    /// @return flaggedAt MUST return the block number when the integration was listed in the flagged as faulty (or 0 if not flagged)
+    /// @return flaggedAt MUST return the block number when the integration was flagged as faulty (or 0 if not flagged)
     function check(address integration) external view returns (uint256 listedAt, uint256 flaggedAt);
 }
 ```